 The growing popularity of social media has ushered in an exciting new era for law firms.
 By leveraging their most valuable resource—their intellectual assets—across social and digital channels, leading U.S. law firms are uncovering new opportunities for thought leadership, business development, and recruitment.

-Good2bSocial, a leading marketing agency, has compiled its third annual Social Law Firm Index, which analyzes the social media strategies of the top 100 law firms in the country.
+Good2bSocial, a leading marketing agency, has compiled its third annual Social Law Firm Index, which analyzes law firm social media strategies used by the top 100 firms in the country.
 The index measures social media marketing performance, reach, and engagement across different platforms, with a keen eye on how law firms use digital tools to communicate and amplify thought leadership.

-Below is an excerpt from the Index report, which provides vital insight into how top performers leverage the most popular social media platforms.
+Below is an excerpt from the Index report, which provides vital insight into how top performers leverage the most popular social media platforms for law firms.

 Social Media marketers have discovered over time that specific platforms are optimized for different functions, and certain media channels are more effective at reaching prospects than others.
 The best firms on The Social Law Firm Indexes have broken the code to how each of these different platforms contributes to accomplishing specific aspects of a diverse outbound communications strategy, and how to harness each to drive inbound traffic and grow business.